top of page

 Can I secure my wedding date before I have a trial?

-Yes, in order to secure your wedding in our diary it is necessary to pay a $100 booking fee.
+Yes, in order to secure your wedding in our diary it is necessary to pay a tailored booking fee.
 Many brides are booking ahead of their trial-run so they can relax and have a trial when it is convenient.

 How do I prepare for the makeup trial?

-Any pictures or ideas you may have for your make-up.
+Please bring any pictures or ideas you may have for your make-up.
 Swatches of fabric are also helpful to decide on makeup colours, or bring a photo.
-Hairstyles work best on hair that is washed from the day before, this allows the style to hold & last longer.
+Loosely curled or waved hairstyles work best on hair that is washed from the day before, this allows the style to hold & last longer.
+Wear something white or cream if possible.

 How should we prep our faces for the trial and for the wedding day?